Pylons/pyramid/docs/quick_tutorial/tutorial_approach.rst

 project* (except as noted for the ``hello_world`` step).
 The ``tutorial`` directory is a *Python package*.

-For most steps you will copy the previous step's directory to a new directory, and change your working directory to the new directory, then install your project:
+For most steps you will copy an earlier step's directory to a new directory, change your working directory to the new directory, then install your project:

 .. code-block:: bash

     cd ..; cp -r package ini; cd ini
     $VENV/bin/pip install -e .

-For a few steps, you won't copy the previous step's directory, but you will still need to install your project with ``$VENV/bin/pip install -e .``.
+For a few steps, you won't copy an earlier step's directory, but you will still need to install your project with ``$VENV/bin/pip install -e .``.

+Finally for a few steps, you might add a dependency to your project in its ``setup.py`` file, and then install both the dependency and the project with either ``$VENV/bin/pip install -e .`` or ``$VENV/bin/pip install -e ".[testing]"``.